 Also Bashir and O'Brien.
 There's one episode where Julian spends most of his time trying to get Miles to admit he likes Bashir more than his wife.

-Jerkass Woobie: The Bajorans sometimes fall into this.
-While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans were equally ruthless when it came to attacking the Cardassians.
+The Bajorans sometimes fall into this.
+While the Occupation was an atrocity committed on their people, there are more than a few episodes that demonstrate that the Bajorans became equally ruthless to get their planet back.
 Episodes such as "Duet" demonstrate there are still cases of Cardassians being randomly murdered by Bajorans simply because they're Cardassian, and they're as capable of mob-driven racism as anyone else in episodes like "A Man Alone."
 (To be fair, though, they do get a good share of What the Hell, Hero? when these things happen.)

-Magnificent Bastard: Gul Dukat had a certain flair most Star Trek villains lack, at least early on.
+Gul Dukat had a certain flair most Star Trek villains lack, at least early on.
 Garak was a much better example.
-As stated elsewhere, Cardassians excel at this trope, their culture is based around manipulation with style.
+As stated elsewhere, Cardassians excel at this trope; their culture is based around manipulation with style.

 Garak's speech to Sisko at the end of In The Pale Moonlight is a beautiful example of the trope.
 So the plan Sisko thought he'd reluctantly signed up to failed, well that's ok because Garak had another little twist in mind that would involve a few deaths but get the desired result.
 Then when Sisko works it all out, and beats Garak up in his own shop, Garak unleashes the monologue...